Codium

-Codium is a genus of edible green macroalgae (or seaweeds) under the order Bryopsidales.
+Codium is a genus of edible green macroalgae (or seaweed) under the order Bryopsidales.
 The genus name is derived from a Greek word that pertains to the soft texture of its thallus.
 One of the foremost experts on Codium taxonomy was Paul Claude Silva at the University of California, Berkeley.
-P.C.
-Silva was able to describe 36 species for the genus and in honor of his work on Codium, the species C. silvae was named after the late professor.
+Silva was able to describe 36 species for the genus, and in honor of his work on Codium, the species C. silvae was named after him.

-Taxonomy and Nomenclature
+Taxonomy and nomenclature

 This genus is the largest member of the algal family Codiaceae and consequently under order Bryopsidales and it currently has about 143 confirmed species and four (4) unresolved members.
-Stackhouse, unfortunately, failed to provide holotype specimens for C. tomentosum (type species) and some of its dichotomously-branching congeners leading to misidentifications; P.C.
+Stackhouse, unfortunately, failed to provide holotype specimens for C. tomentosum (type species) and some of its dichotomously branching congeners leading to misidentifications; P.C.
 Silva delineated C. tomentosum, C. fragile, and C. vermilara and established neotypes for each species to finally resolve this taxonomic blunder.

 Morphology

 Being a member of the order Bryopsidales, Codium is coenocytic and siphonous.
 Their spongy thallus is composed of a single, multinucleated, branched, tubular cell called siphon which terminates at a swollen end called the utricle.
 These siphons intertwine with each other to form the clear mesh-like center of the Codium thallus called the medulla while the utricles surround this central layer to form a green to dark-green palisade layer called the cortex.

-The genus has a wide variety of thalli forms: (1) mat-forming, the thalli encrusts and adheres to given a substrate using its medullary filaments; (2) spherical, the thalli forms a ball and is superficially attached to an area using rhizoidal filaments; and (4) erect thalli, typically dichtomously branched with its medulla surrounded by utricles.
+The genus has a wide variety of thalli forms: (1) mat-forming, the thalli encrusts and adheres to given a substrate using its medullary filaments; (2) spherical, the thalli forms a ball and is superficially attached to an area using rhizoidal filaments; and (4) erect thalli, typically dichotomously branched with its medulla surrounded by utricles.
 In addition to its thalli variations, the utricles which forms its thallus also has variety of forms, mainly based on their apical wall thickness and apex shapes.

 Similar to most seaweed species, Codium species also exhibit a wide range of morphological plasticity which has been a great challenge to its morphology-based taxonomy.